Nuclear Regulatory Commission.

 NRC's PDR: You may examine and purchase copies of public documents at the NRC's PDR, Room O1-F21, One White Flint North, 11555 Rockville Pike, Rockville, Maryland 20852.

 Pamela Longmire, Office of Nuclear Material Safety and Safeguards, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001; telephone: 301-415-7465, email: Pamela.Longmire@nrc.gov.

 Start Supplemental Information

-The Humboldt Bay ISFSI is located on the Humboldt Bay Power Plant (HBPP) site, in Humboldt County, California, approximately 4.8 kilometers (3 miles) southwest of the city of Eureka, California.
-PG&E is currently storing spent nuclear fuel and is authorized by NRC, under License No. SNM-2514, to also store GTCC activated metal waste at the Humboldt Bay ISFSI.
+The Humboldt Bay ISFSI is located in Eureka, California.
+PG&E is authorized by the NRC, under License No. SNM-2514 to store spent nuclear fuel at the Humboldt Bay ISFSI.

 Environmental Impacts of the Proposed Action

 The NRC's approval of the DFPs will not change the scope or nature of the operation of the ISFSI and will not authorize any changes to licensed operations or maintenance activities.
 The NRC's approval of the DFPs will not result in any changes in the types, characteristics, or quantities of radiological or non-radiological effluents released into the environment from the ISFSI, or result in the creation of any solid waste.
 Moreover, the approval of the DFPs will not authorize any construction activity or facility modification.
 Therefore, the NRC staff concludes that the approval of PG&E's DFPs is a procedural and administrative action that will not result in any significant impact to the environment.